AlexFangSW/personal_blog/README.md

+# Coding Notes
-# Coding Notes: Things that I find useful.
+Things that I find useful.

 [Build status XXX]

 Link to the website: [PLACE THE LINK HERE]

 ## Motive
 A opportunity to practice **GO** while creating something I could use.